Heterogeneity in Cost-Effectiveness Analysis

 Implementing Decision Rule 3: Signaling Demand

-If an intervention’s can be established for every member of a population, then it is possible to determine the reverse-engineered price, the maximum price a decision-maker should pay, for every individual.
+If an intervention’s can be established for every member of a population, then it is possible to determine the reverse-engineered price, the maximum price a decision maker should pay, for every individual.
 Consider a graph with and proportion of patient population on its vertical and horizontal axes, respectively.
-Due to the relationship presented in Decision Rule 3, the vertical axis can alternatively be labelled as the reverse-engineered price.
-Having calculated the maximum acceptable treatment price for every individual in a population, a payer can plot these data in descending order as shown by the black curves in Figures 3A and 3B.
-The graph produced is a demand curve: it details the proportion of a patient population that a decision-maker is willing to provide a given intervention to at a range of prices.
+Due to the relationship presented in Decision Rule 3, the vertical axis can alternatively be labeled as the reverse-engineered price.
+Having calculated the maximum acceptable treatment price for every individual in a population, a payer can plot these data in descending order, as shown by the black curves in Figures 3A and 3B.
+The graph produced is a demand curve: it details the proportion of a patient population that a decision maker is willing to provide a given intervention to at a range of prices.

-Figure 3A displays the situation in which heterogeneity in cost-effectiveness exists in a population but the decision-maker does not consider this heterogeneity in their decision-making process.
+Figure 3A displays the situation in which heterogeneity in cost-effectiveness exists in a population but the decision maker does not consider this heterogeneity in the decision-making process.
 A manufacturer will set their price as high as possible while ensuring that the treatment is cost-effective when provided to the entire population.
 This price, shown at Point A on the figure, maximizes their revenue (unit price multiplied by quantity sold).
-At this price, welfare gain is necessarily equal to welfare loss for the decision-maker.
+At this price, welfare gain is necessarily equal to welfare loss for the decision maker.

 are treated, no welfare loss is experienced.
 A monopolist manufacturer is assumed to maximize profit.
 This occurs when marginal revenue is equal to the marginal cost of producing the intervention, shown at Point B.